dennistran1/Distributed-Chat-System-327-/README.md

-# Distributed Multi-Chatroom Messaging System (CECS 327 Final Project)
+# Distributed Multi-Chatroom Messaging System

 This is a distributed messaging system built in Python using sockets and threading.
 It supports multiple clients, chatrooms, a chatbot powered by OpenRouter (GPT-3.5), and includes performance analysis with latency visualization.